-- 21.1 The synthetic surface top layer shall comprise: - EPDM (Ethylene-Propylene-Diene-Monome rubber) shall be used. - Granules shall be consistently coloured at a ratio of 100%. - This layer shall be 15mm thick with a seamless surface, consistent density and thickness, level finish. - Granules shall have a diameter between 1mm and 3mm.; - The layer shall be installed in a continuous manner with no joints (unless there is a colour change), have even finish and be free draining. - Granules are to be bound together with MDI based polyurethane binder. - 21.2 The sub surface cushion layer shall comprise: - This layer shall be spread across the softfall area with a minimum of 40mm depth in accordance with approved design drawing. - Granules shall have a diameter between 6mm and 15mm. - The layer shall be installed in a continuous manner with no joints, have an even finish and be free draining. - Granules are to be bound together with MDI based polyurethane binder. - 21.3 The sub grade base layer shall comprise: - This layer shall be minimum of 100mm of granite dust or similar materials to be approved by the City of Wanneroo; - The sub-grade shall be well compacted to ensure no future subsidence. - 21.4 Care shall be taken to ensure an even surface is achieved, free from cracks and excess particles.
+- 21.5 The sub grade base layer shall comprise: - This layer shall be minimum of 100mm of granite dust or similar materials to be approved by the City of Wanneroo - The sub-grade shall be well compacted to ensure no future subsidence - 21.6 Care shall be taken to ensure an even surface is achieved, free from cracks and excess particles.
 Obvious colour differentiation between batches of the same colour shall not be accepted.
 Obvious attempts to repair cracks will not be accepted, and full panels will be required to be completely replaced.
-No lifting of the surface will be accepted. - 21.5 Following installation, the superintendent will arrange for the softfall to be checked by a qualified safety inspector to ensure that it complies with the relevant Australian Standards.
-Any non-compliant or unsafe softfall shall be replaced with compliant softfall to the satisfaction of the Superintendent, at the Contractor's expense. - 21.6 Following installation, the play audit shall include testing by a qualified inspector in accordance with AS4422-1996 Appendix A to ensure that it complies with AS4422-1996 for G and HIC Values.
-Any non-compliant or unsafe softfall shall be replaced by the Developer. - 21.7 Following completion, the Contractor is to provide a warranty for the softfall installation.
+No lifting of the surface will be accepted. - 21.7 Following installation, the Landscape Architect shall arrange for the softfall to be checked by a qualified safety inspector to ensure that it complies with the relevant Australian Standards (including head-impact testing).
+Any non-compliant or unsafe softfall shall be replaced with compliant softfall to the satisfaction of the City of Wanneroo. - 21.8 Following installation, the play audit shall include testing by a qualified inspector in accordance with AS4422-1996 Appendix A to ensure that it complies with AS4422-1996 for G and HIC Values.
+Any non-compliant or unsafe softfall shall be replaced by the Developer. - 21.9 Following completion, the Landscape Architect is to arrange a warranty for the softfall installation for submission to the City of Wanneroo.